-vankaya pachadi or brinjal chutney is a chutney made of eggplants in the andhra cuisine.
+Vankaya pachadi or brinjal chutney – A basic chutney made of eggplants from Andhra cuisine.
 It is usually accompanied with rice or phulka.
 There are 3 varieties that are made at home, one is the kalchina vankaya pachadi and the other is mixed vegetable chutney with brinjal which i shared earlier.
-The recipe iam sharing now is a one made of brinjal and tomato and is also called as vankaya tomato pachadi.
+In this post, I am sharing tomato and brinjal recipe also called as vankaya tomato pachadi.

 To make this brinjal chutney, brinjals are sauteed in oil till tender and then the tomatoes too are sauted.
 Both together are ground and then seasoned.
 It is made without onion and garlic, tastes hot, tangy and delicious.
 It is best when served with ghee.
 It is a quick recipe and doesn’t need much time.

 What would you do when you are not left with enough eggplants to make a curry for the whole family?
 You can just pair it up with some tomatoes and make a hot chutney.
 Sometime back I was left with only 4 brinjals and so to use them up I had to make this chutney that was enough for 2 of us.

 Step by step photos on brinjal chutney recipe